robots-ju/fll-scoreboard/README.md

 Unofficial web scoreboard for the FLL Robot Game.

 This is a private project that is not supported or approved by the FIRST® LEGO® League.
-However it may be the official scoreboard for some events organised by [Robots-JU](https://robots-ju.ch/).
+However, it may be the official scoreboard for some events organised by [Robots-JU](https://robots-ju.ch/).

 Feel free to report bugs and suggestions in the issues !